viachaslavic/docs/docs/guides/ai-service.md

 ## What is the AI Service

-This feature allows users to capture the current state of the game and feed it to a customizable endpoint for additional processing.
+This feature alolows users to capture the current state of the game and feed it to a customizable endpoint for additional processing.
 With the help of OCR (optical character recognition) and other techniques, the AI service can provide a live translation of a game, or text-to-speech capabilities for the visually impaired among other things, either on demand or automatically.

 ## How it works